thomchr/2019.PLT.TPM1.Paper/README.md

 2. From within the GREGOR-results output from before, run the following (should take less than 10min for DEMO) perl /project/voight_ML/thomc/thomc_scripts/thomc_perl_scripts/GREGORmine.pl /project/voight_ML/thomc/thomc_results/DEMO/GREGOR-results.DEMO/ DEMO.Mined.txt wgEncodeBroadHistoneGm12878H3k04me1StdPkV2.broadPeak

+Output will be a table DEMO.Mined.txt
-Output should be a table with feature names and SNP characteristics as headers, and 0/1 values describing overlaps.
-MAF, Dist to Nearest Gene and Number of LD SNPs are in there too
+   This is a table with feature names and SNP characteristics as headers; MAF, Dist to Nearest Gene, and # LD SNPs, as well as 0/1 values describing overlaps comprise the rest of the table.

 #Run a LASSO model
 1. Download GLMnet_Lasso_Rcode_creation.DEMO.pl from Scripts (this will help create the LASSO script to run)
-2. Create an R code to run GLMnet perl /project/voight_ML/thomc/thomc_scripts/thomc_perl_scripts/GLMnet_Lasso_Rcode_creation.DEMO.pl 190601 1 7 '2,4:12'
+2. Create an R code to run GLMnet LASSO perl /project/voight_ML/thomc/thomc_results/DEMO/GLMnet_Lasso_Rcode_creation.DEMO.pl 190601 1 7 '2,4:12'

     Usage: GLMnet_Lasso_Rcode_creation.DEMO.pl by  _CST_ created 160118.
 Please enter:
-     perl GLMnet_Lasso_Rcode_creation.pl> <date> <run #> <#features> <exact feature column numbers (i.e., '2,4,5,6:18') this         does NOT need parentheses but does need to quotes to work>
+     perl GLMnet_Lasso_Rcode_creation.pl> <date> <run #> <#features> <exact feature column numbers (i.e., '2,4:18') this         does NOT need parentheses but does need to quotes to work>
      and output will be a file named Date.GLMnet_Lasso_Rcode_#col#.columns_run#run#.R

 3. Run the output R script to make a LASSO model (#look at input/output directories, you might want to change them!)